 The MPPDF program intends to attract high-calibre scholars to conduct research in Applied Mathematics, Combinatorics and Optimization, Computer Science, Pure Mathematics, Statistics and Actuarial Science or any related fields.
-One Fellowship per year will be awarded in Computer Science, recognizing postdoctoral researchers with the potential to transform their field of research.
+One fellowship per year will be awarded to a scholar who conducts research in Computer Science with the potential to transform their field of research.

-The Fellowship is valued at a minimum guaranteed CAD 75,000 plus benefits per year for up to two years.
-A research stipend of CAD 15,000 per year for up to two years is also awarded to the recipient.
-Teaching is not required but can be arranged if desired at the sessional lecturer rate of CAD 10,000 per course section.
-The anticipated start date is 1 July 2023; however, an alternate start date may be negotiated.
+The fellowship is valued at a minimum guaranteed $75,000 plus benefits per year for up to two years.
+A research stipend of $15,000 per year for up to two years is also awarded to the recipient.
+Teaching is not required but can be arranged if desired at the Sessional Lecturer rate of $10,000 per course section.
+The anticipated start date is July 1, 2024; however, an alternate start date may be negotiated.

 - Open to citizens of any country